 26. Add line breaks to nested IFs to make them easier to read

 When you're creating a nested IF formula, keeping track of true and false arguments in a blizzard of parentheses can get very confusing.
-As you wrangle the parentheses, its easy to make a mistake in the logic.
+As you wrangle the parentheses, it is easy to make a mistake in the logic.
 However, there is a simple way to make a formula with multiple IF statements much easier to read: just add line breaks to the formula after each TRUE argument.
 This will make the formula read more like a table.

 27. Enter functions with AutoComplete